-Interest rate swap contract - As part of our interest rate risk management strategy, in August 2015 we entered into a pay-fixed/receive-variable interest rate swap contract with Wells Fargo Bank, N.A. to minimize our exposure to volatility in LIBOR as it relates to our forecasted outstanding variable-rate indebtedness.
+Interest rate swap contract - As part of our interest rate risk management strategy, in August 2015 we entered into a pay- fixed/receive-variable interest rate swap contract with Wells Fargo Bank, N.A. to minimize our exposure to volatility in LIBOR as it relates to our forecasted outstanding variable-rate indebtedness.
 Under this interest rate swap, we will pay a fixed rate of 2.016% per annum, payable quarterly, and receive a variable rate of three-month LIBOR (subject to a 1.00% floor), also payable quarterly, in each case based on the notional amount of the swap then outstanding.
 The effective date of the swap contract was September 30, 2015.
 The notional amount of the swap started at \$344.75 million and declines by \$875,000 each quarter beginning December 31, 2015, with a final maturity of the swap contract in February 2020.
-The notional amount of the swap as of March 31, 2016 was \$343.0 million.
+The notional amount of the swap as of June 30, 2016 was \$342.1 million.
 This swap contract has been designated as a cash flow hedge and qualified as an effective hedge at inception under ASC Topic 815.
 The effective portion of changes in fair value on this interest rate swap is recorded as a component of other comprehensive income, net of deferred income taxes.
-Commencing in the fourth quarter of 2015, as interest expense accrues on LIBOR-based variable rate debt, we classify the amount we pay under the pay-fixed leg of the swap and the amount we receive under the receive-variable leg of the swap as part of interest expense, with the net effect that the amount of interest expense we recognize on our LIBOR-based variable rate debt each quarter, as it relates to the notional amount of hedge ineffectiveness, if any, related to the swap will be recorded in earnings (also as part of interest expense).
-Since the inception of the swap through March 31, 2016, there have been no gains or losses recognized in earnings representing hedge ineffectiveness with respect to the interest rate swap.
+Commencing in the fourth quarter of 2015, as interest expense accrues on LIBOR-based variable rate debt, we classify the amount we pay under the pay-fixed leg of the swap and the amount we receive under the receive-variable leg of the swap as part of interest expense, with the net effect that the amount of interest expense we recognize on our LIBOR-based variable rate debt each quarter, as it relates to the notional amount of the swap outstanding each quarter to be based on a fixed rate of 2.016% per annum in lieu of the level of LIBOR prevailing during the quarter.
+The amount of hedge ineffectiveness, if any, related to the swap will be recorded in earnings (also as part of interest expense).
+Since the inception of the swap through June 30, 2016, there have been no gains or losses recognized in earnings representing hedge ineff

-During the quarter ended March 31, 2016, the pretax amount recognized in other comprehensive income (loss) related to the interest rate swap contract was a \$4.5 million loss.
-During the same period, \$.9 million was reclassified from accumulated other comprehensive loss into earnings (interest expense).
-During the next twelve months, the amount of the March 31, 2016 accumulated other comprehensive loss balance that is expected to be reclassified to interest expense is \$3.5 million pre-tax.
+During the first six months of 2016, the pretax amount recognized in other comprehensive income (loss) related to the interest rate swap contract was a \$5.7 million loss.
+During the same period, \$1.8 million was reclassified from accumulated other comprehensive loss into earnings (interest expense).
+During the next twelve months, the amount of the June 30, 2016 accumulated other comprehensive loss balance that is expected to be reclassified to interest expense is \$3.5 million pre-tax.

-The fair value of the interest rate swap contract at March 31, 2016 was a liability of \$8.0 million and is reflected in the Condensed Consolidated Balance Sheet as part of accounts payable and accrued liabilities (\$3.4 million) and other noncurrent liabilities (\$4.6 million).
+The fair value of the interest rate swap contract at June 30, 2016 was a liability of \$9.2 million and is reflected in the Condensed Consolidated Balance Sheet as part of accounts payable and accrued liabilities (\$3.4 million) and other noncurrent liabilities (\$5.8 million).
 See Notes 6 and 10.
 The fair value of the interest rate swap was estimated by a third party using inputs that are observable or that can be corroborated by observable market data such as interest rate yield curves, and therefore, is classified within Level 2 of the valuation hierarchy.

-The following table presents the financial instruments that are not carried at fair value but which require fair value disclosure as of December 31, 2015 and March 31, 2016.
+The following table presents the financial instruments that are not carried at fair value but which require fair value disclosure as of December 31, 2015 and June 30, 2016.